Today I want to you show five places to shop for secondhand clothes online.

 * denotes affiliate link

 I’m sure everyone knows what eBay is and does, but perhaps you haven’t used it yet.
-Well, eBay can be a veritable goldmine for secondhand clothes online, and anything you could ever want or need is on eBay.
+Well, eBay can be a veritable goldmine for secondhand clothes online.
+I feel like anything you could ever want or need is on eBay.
 To be honest, most of my online secondhand shopping, nay, most of my wardrobe has come from eBay.
-It’s the first place I look when I’m in need of something, and a lot of times I don’t need to look any further than eBay.
-It can be a little overwhelming for beginners so see my top eBay buying tips here.
+It’s the first place I look when I’m in need of something.
+A lot of the time I don’t need to look any further than eBay.
+However, eBay can be a little overwhelming for beginners so see my top eBay buying tips here.

-I do have a few eBay niggles: photography quality can vary, and item specifics can be scant, depending on the seller.
-Many sellers don’t offer a returns service, and you can only combine postage if you are buying multiple items from the same seller.
+I do have a few eBay niggles.
+Photography quality can vary, and item specifics can be scant, depending on the seller.
+Many sellers don’t offer a returns service.
+And you can only combine postage if you are buying multiple items from the same seller.
 In the last few years, it also feels like eBay has become awash with brand new clothing direct from China.

 Easy to navigate, you can filter by category, size, brand, price, colour, and condition.
 So much so, I personally find things are easier to find on the Oxfam website rather than in-store!
 I’ve also found women’s clothing going up to a size 28.

 What I do like about Depop for buying secondhand clothes online is that if you find something you like you can buy it straight away.
 None of this having to remember to come back at a specific time on a specific day to bid, like with eBay.
 With Depop’s fixed-price format you also know how much something is, which can make it easier to budget.
-That being said, I think you are more likely to get a bargain with the eBay auction style format compared to Depop’s fixed price model.
+That being said, I think you are more likely to get a bargain with the eBay auction-style format compared to Depop’s fixed price model.

 I found I was having to wade through a load of items until I happened to find the specific brand I was looking for.
-Then I found the filter (on the search screen), which allows you to filter your search results based on category, size, brand and price.
+Then I found the filter (on the search screen).
+This allows you to filter your search results based on category, size, brand, and price.
 This makes for a much better Depop experience!

-Depop doesn’t encourage sellers to list item specifics so there is very limited information available – you will need to message sellers to find out what the item is made of, for example.
+Depop doesn’t encourage sellers to list item specifics so there is very limited information available.
+You will need to message sellers to find out what the item is made of, for example.

-Vinted is a new-ish site where you buy, sell and swap clothes, shoes, and accessories online.
-It’s broadly similar to Depop, in that’s it a fixed price format, however, unlike eBay and Depop, where sellers pay to sell, on Vinted, buyers pay to buy.
+Vinted is a new-ish site where you buy, sell, and swap clothes, shoes, and accessories online.
+It’s broadly similar to Depop, in that’s it a fixed-price format.
+However, unlike eBay and Depop, where sellers pay to sell, on Vinted, buyers pay to buy.

 If vintage is your bag then try ASOS Vintage* where you can browse thousands of quality vintage items for men and women.
 You can filter by size, colour, style and material to hone down on a specific item.
 Items are very well photographed, on actual models, which is something I always appreciate in order to anticipate how it might look on me!